 18 wheeler and other large truck crashes are significantly different from regular auto accident cases.
 For the best result in your truck injury claim, hiring an attorney who has specialized training for large truck accidents and substantial experience in handling real-world truck crash cases can be very important.

 Truck accidents can be much more challenging to investigate, given the complex mechanisms of large trucks and the potentially catastrophic nature of their wrecks.
 There are also specific regulations (like the FMCSRs) and laws that apply to trucking which often require specialized knowledge and in depth understanding.

 Another major consideration in truck accident cases is the involvement of trucking companies, their insurance carriers and attorneys.
 Most of the large trucks we encounter on the road today are commercial vehicles.
 If one of these commercial trucks is involved in your crash, the motor carrier will likely be involved in the case.
 You could be faced with a savvy, knowledgeable and well-resourced defendant in addition to well trained and experienced insurance adjusters who know trucking cases.
 An experienced truck accident attorney can be important to help you level the playing field.

 We at the Flick Law Firm use our in-depth knowledge, extensive resources and commitment to help ensure that our clients get the compensation they need and deserve.

 There are time limits to filing a truck accident injury lawsuit.
 Don’t risk losing your right to receive compensation – learn about your legal options as soon as you can.

-Your consultation with us at the Flick Law Firm regarding your rollover truck accident injury is absolutely free.
+Your consultation with us at the Flick Law Firm regarding your rollover truck accident injury is free.
 Call us today at (816) 221-0501 or simply fill out our Contact Us Form.